 Cases of more limited existence are some forms of parthood of material things.
 They may come into being either with the emergence of the respective whole, or by later addition.
 They may end either together with the whole or by earlier removal from the whole.
 Similarly, ownership may start and end with a business transaction, or start as inheritance and end with the death of the owner.

-Physical Human-Made Object (E24) is related to the Production activity (E12) by which it was produced for a time-span up to the end of the Production activity (see P108 has produced).
-Even though the Production activity determines the identity of the object once and forever, as Birth determines the identity of a human being, the property is a historical fact, but nevertheless no more existing after the respective event.
-The persistence of historical facts regardless if remembered or not by someone must not be confused with the period of existence of the respective reality.
+Physical Human-Made Thing (E24) is related to the Production activity (E12) by which it was produced for a time-span up to the end of the Production activity (see P108 has produced).
+Even though the Production activity determines the identity of the object once and forever, as Birth determines the identity of a human being, the property is a historical fact, but nevertheless no longer exists after the respective event.
+The persistence of historical facts regardless of whether they are remembered or not by someone must not be confused with the period of existence of the respective reality.

 In the modelling paradigm of the CIDOC CRM, properties with a period of existence potentially smaller than the coexistence of their domain and range, such as being a physical part of a physical object, are not associated with properties of properties expressing temporal validity.
-Rather, the CIDOC CRM aims at modelling explicitly the processes that bring a property instance about or end its validity, such as part addition and part removal.
+Rather, the CIDOC CRM aims at modelling explicitly the processes that bring a property instance about or ends its validity, such as part addition or part removal, which initiate or may end a part-of relation, respectively

 Existence criteria may interplay with quantification, as described below.